BRICS: Bi-level feature Representation of Image CollectionS

 \section{Method}

-We propose a novel and general method to represent a dataset by compressed continuous key codes and groups of hash tables within an autoencoder framework.
-The image feature space can be compactly and structurally organized in hash tables.
-Any image can be encoded by referring to its key code and then performing interpolations on its relevant feature vectors in hash tables.
+We propose a novel and general method to represent a dataset by continuous key codes and groups of feature grids within an autoencoder framework.
+The feature space can be compactly and structurally organized in the multi-resolution feature grids.
+Any image can be encoded by referring to its key code and then performing interpolations on its relevant feature vectors in feature grids.